 printf("\n%d is present at position %d in the array.", x, res);

 Code Explanation: The above program first asks the user to specify the number of elements in the array along with the elements.
 It takes up to 50 elements.
-Once the array is specified, in the next step, the user is asked to specify the element that needs to be searched in the array.
+Once the array is specified, the user is asked to specify the element that needs to be searched in the array in the next step.
 The program using loop sequentially searches for the desired element.
-For this task, a function linear_search() has been used as can be seen in the code.
+For this task, a function linear_search() has been used as seen in the code.

-If the element is found in the array, then the function linear_search() returns the position of the element, and if the element is not found in the array then -1 is returned.
+If the element is found in the array, then the function linear_search() returns the element’s position, and if the element is not found in the array, then -1 is returned.
 We must verify and validate the correctness of the implemented program.
 For this, the program should be checked by passing multiple parameters to it.
 We validate the program by passing multiple inputs.
 The inputs passed and the respective results obtained have been discussed in the below section.

-In this case, we decided to have ten elements in the array, and so, specified 10 when asked to specify the number of elements in array.
+In this case, we decided to have ten elements in the array, and so, specified 10 when asked to specify the number of elements in the array.
 Next, we passed ten different numeric elements in the array.
 The inputs must be passed carefully.
 Passing input of different data types may give incorrect results.
 Also, while passing elements, they must be separated by space.
-Once, we pass the entire array correctly, next, we are asked to specify the number that we intend to search in the array.
+Once, we pass the entire array correctly; next, we will specify the number that we intend to search in the array.
 Here, we want 98 to be searched.
 As 98 is present in the array, its position has been returned correctly by the program.
 So, the program worked correctly.

 Here, we passed eight three-digit numbers into the array.
 Then we specified number to be searched in the array, which is 245.
 As the number 245 is present in the list, so, the program correctly returned its position in the array.
 Go through the following program output.

 Till now, we saw the program correctly returning the position of the element present in the array.
-However, the program should work correctly, if the element is not present.
+However, the program should work correctly if the element is not present.
 The following program output shows this.
-As can be seen below, we decided to have eight elements in the array, and then specified the eight elements.
-After this, we specified the number to be searched which is 102.
-102 is not present in the array and the program gave correct output saying that the number doesn’t exist in the array.
+As shown below, we decided to have eight elements in the array, and then specified the eight elements.
+After this, we specified the number to be searched, which is 102.
+102 is not present in the array, and the program gave correct output saying that the number doesn’t exist in the array.